sjorsmallon/mallib/readme.md

+# FIX
+make string buffer in all load classes larger.
+20 characters is not much.

 # TODO

 ## Scaffolding for Asset loading
 We need to load the assets. i.e. the cat model.
 The structure I have in my mind for storing the model is a string -> vector<Vertex> map.